Residential Aged Care: COVID-19 Pandemic Response

 Are hairdressing services still available at Carinity aged care homes?

-Hairdressing at our homes is available however hygiene and social distancing measures are in place.
+Hairdressing at our homes (outside of South East Queensland) is available however hygiene and social distancing measures are in place.

 Will Carinity suspend visits in the future?